syakirharis25/HTTP/README.md

 <img src="http.png" height="100">
 The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems.
 HTTP is the foundation of data communication for the World Wide Web, where hypertext documents include hyperlinks to other resources that the user can easily access, for example by a mouse click or by tapping the screen in a web browser.<br /><br />

 Development of HTTP was initiated by Tim Berners-Lee at CERN in 1989.
 Development of early HTTP Requests for Comments (RFCs) was a coordinated effort by the Internet Engineering Task Force (IETF) and the World Wide Web Consortium (W3C), with work later moving to the IETF.
+HTTP is stateless, every request is completely independent, similar to transactions.
+Programming, local storage, cookies, sessions are used to create enhanced user experiences.

 HTTP/1.1 was first documented in RFC 2068 in 1997.
 That specification was obsoleted by RFC 2616 in 1999, which was likewise replaced by the RFC 7230 family of RFCs in 2014.